databendlabs/databend/docs/doc/10-deploy/00-understanding-deployment-modes.md

 ### Supported Object Storage Solutions
 Databend works with self-hosted or cloud object storage solutions.
 You will need to prepare your own object storage before deploying Databend.
 The following is a list of compatible object storage solutions:
-- Self-hosted object storage solutions:
+- AWS S3 Compatible Services:
+  - Amazon S3
   - MinIO
   - SeaweedFS
-- Cloud storage solutions:
-  - Amazon S3
   - Tencent COS
   - Alibaba OSS
   - Wasabi